GaLaXy102/Vacationing/README.md

 * Estimated cost of visits (not including rides)
 * What equipment he has to pack

+He also had an old thermal printer lying around and thought:
+What if I want to take the information with me in my wallet?
+So he wrote a little application wrapper to print his travel programme to his old printer.

 He hopes that this information will help him during his stay.

 ## Entrypoints to this programme

 `draw.py` - Draws a graph
 `programme.py` - Creates the holiday tours
+`print_programme.py` - Prints the programme to a parallel printer or file

 Dependencies are managed using `pipenv`.
 Thus you may run the scripts using `pipenv run python3 <script>`